 David Bellingham has lived in Woodchurch with his wife Mary for over 30 years, and retired in 2004 from working in the city of London as a manager for an Insurance Broking office.
 He is a member of All Saints PCC, and a volunteer reader at Woodchurch School.

 Ben Hebblethwaite is a Parent Governor.
 Ben lives in Woodchurch with his wife Clara and their son, who is a pupil at the school.
 Ben is an architect practising from home as well as occasionally in his London based studio.
 He is a keen runner all year round and enjoys cycling and boating in the summer.
 He is passionate about helping the school provide the best possible outcome for all its children.
 Ben’s governor role is to oversee Health and Safety, the school premises and also the delivery of Physical Education within the school.

 Sarita Goacher is a Foundation Governor.
 Sarita lives in Shadoxhurst with her husband, Jeff and has three children – Katie, at Highworth Grammar School, Dora and Jack, both at Woodchurch school.

 Sarita has a passion for children and education: as a mother, she home-educated her eldest daughter for 6 years and as a Montessori teacher, doula and childbirth consultant, she is dedicated to ensuring children get the best start in life.
 She is also an active member at Ashford Baptist Church working with children of all ages.

 All of our governors sign a Declaration of Business Interests to disclose any information which may conflict with school business.
 A register of attendance is also kept for each meeting.
-You can download the report for 2015- 2016 here governor-business-interests-form-2015-2016-final.
+You can download the report for 2016- 2017 here: Governor Business Interest and Attendance.